Lee Ryan: 2011–2019: Blue return, EastEnders and Rip it Up

 Ryan stated in January 2011 that he was working on an album with Blue to be released later in the year.
-Blue represented the United Kingdom at the Eurovision Song Contest 2011 in Düsseldorf, Germany with the song "I Can", placing 11th overall.
+Blue represented the United Kingdom at the Eurovision Song Contest 2011 in Düsseldorf, Germany, with the song "I Can", placing them 11th overall with 100 points.

 In 2013, Blue released "Hurt Lovers" the first single from their fourth album Roulette.

 In August 2013, Ryan and Duncan James appeared in an episode of comedy panel show Through the Keyhole in which the host showed around their home in London.

 Ryan appeared in Celebrity Big Brother 13 in 2014.
 Following the show he entered a relationship with fellow Big Brother participant Jasmine Waltz.
 Waltz split with Ryan a few weeks later claiming on Twitter that Ryan had cheated on her with a man.
 Ryan came out as bisexual during his time on Big Brother, later stating in an interview, "I'm very open about what I've done in the past but that was the easiest way to come out.
 I did so much other stuff that people didn't even notice."
-During his time on Big Brother Ryan admitted he sleeps with his Blue bandmate Duncan James stating, “I work with Duncan, I go on holiday with Duncan, I live with Duncan.”
-Asked: “Do you have sex with Duncan?”, he replied: “Yeah all the time".
+During his time on Big Brother Ryan admitted he sleeps with his Blue bandmate Duncan James stating, "I work with Duncan, I go on holiday with Duncan, I live with Duncan."
+Asked: "Do you have sex with Duncan?", he replied: "Yeah all the time".

 In November 2014, Blue announced they had signed a two-album record deal with Sony Music.
 The band released their fifth studio album Colours on 9 March 2015.
 He was in Strictly Come Dancing 2018, but went out in the third round.

 On 15 February 2017, it was confirmed that Ryan had landed a role in the BBC soap opera, EastEnders.
 He was cast as Woody Woodward, initially for a short stint between 18 April and 19 May.
 It was later announced that Woody would be promoted to a regular role and that Ryan had signed a one-year contract with the show.
 He later received 2017 Inside Soap Award nomination for Best Newcomer.
-Unsure his contract would be extended, Ryan signed to play Aladdin opposite Paul Merton’s Widow Twanky in panto in Wimbledon, and was hence written out of EastEnders.
+Unsure his contract would be extended, Ryan signed to play Aladdin opposite Paul Merton's Widow Twanky in panto in Wimbledon, and was hence written out of EastEnders.

 In 2019, he was a candidate in the seventh season of the British reality TV-show Celebs Go Dating.
 From September to November 2019 Lee Ryan went on a UK-Tour with the musical "Rip it Up the 70s".